Ford666/RAF21_TM_retrieval/README.md

 ### ATTENTIONS:
 - Although the codes are written for calibrating the TM of a MMF, they are also applicable to regular scattering media.
 For that, set `fiberAlign=0`, which means the alignment of the fiber imaging area is unnecessary.

-- If you encounter bugs that hard to deal with by youself, please feel free to contact me: Shengfu Cheng (ford.scu.edu@gmail.com)
+- If you encounter bugs that are hard to deal with by youself, please feel free to contact me: Shengfu Cheng (ford.scu.edu@gmail.com)